underworld-community/knight_et_al-orogenic_wedges/README.md

 - [Y] (Required) Have you updated the Dockerfile to point to your required UW/UWG version?
 - [ ] (Required) Have you included a working Binder badge/link so people can easily run your model?
                  You probably only need to replace `template-project` with your repo name.
-- [ ] (Optional) Have you included an appropriate image for your model?
+- [Y] (Optional) Have you included an appropriate image for your model?